Skip to main content

 It has a single method, called decorate and takes a single parameter, for the component instance which we intend to decorate.

-this extension a list of decorators can be passed to the view, without
+To make the decoration easier, I created an extension over UIView.
+With this extension a list of decorators can be passed to the view, without having to call decorate multiple times over it.

 Let’s see this in action.